The AIATSIS Collection

 The Stanner Reading Room is located at AIATSIS, Canberra.
 The majority of published items held in the collection are readily available for public access in the Reading Room.
-Note that the reading room is currently closed as a precautionary measure due to the COVID-19 pandemic.

 Rare published items may be accessed on request depending on the condition of the item.

 Unpublished items may be subject to access and use conditions.
 Their catalogue records provide information about these conditions in the Access field.
 If you want to access unpublished items, you will need to complete an Indemnity form.
 You may also need to gain permission from depositors, copyright owners or community representatives, which may take some time.
 We encourage you to contact us before visiting.